themagicalmammal/howtolinux/docs/Guide/prefferredapps.md

 ![bashtop](https://i.imgur.com/Ao28LjH.png)
 ## 8. Firewall
 ## - Gufw
 GUFW is a graphical utility for managing Uncomplicated Firewall (UFW).
-This is pretty easy to use appication with bunch of settings which you can set according to your preference.
+This is pretty easy to use application with a bunch of settings which you can set according to your preference.
 ```bash
 sudo apt install gufw
 ```
 ## - Opensnitch
 Helps you to review which services connect to the internet.
-Also, stopping some of the services might help save some internet, and give you more control over it.
+Also, stopping some services might help save some internet, and give you more control over it.
 To get a compiled version of Opensnitch goes [here](https://github.com/evilsocket/opensnitch).